HxS Objects

 Resets |

 A list of reset objects used to reset an enum object's bit field.
 The first reset in the list determines the bus reset.
-It is used to specify the bit field's value after reset has been released.
-A developer might refer to an own reset object or make use of an exising one.
+The reset value given with this reset is the value set by the bus reset.
+A developer might refer to an own reset object or make use of an existing one.
 The following library objects are provided by the HxS Base Library:

 Note: A enum object's Values property overrides the bus reset value. |